-The City is in the process of revising the grant forms and selection criteria and will be making an effort in 2021 to do more public outreach about the Watershed Grant Program.
-We did not have any participation in the grant program in 2020.
+The City is in the process of revising the grant forms and selection criteria and will continue making an effort in 2022 to do more public outreach about the Watershed Grant Program.
+We did not have participation in the grant program in 2021.